Turn Your Love of Gaming into an Exciting Career with a Major in Game Programming & Development

-The game design industry is the single most lucrative field in the entertainment industry today, with an estimated $68 billion in annual revenue.
-Skilled game programmers are consistently in demand and SNHU’s major in game programming and development prepares you well for positions such as Game Programmer, Physics Programmer, Tools Engineer, Game Engine Programmer, UI Programmer and Quality Assurance Administrator.
+The game design industry in the United States continues to grow, with industry revenues topping $30.4 billion in 2016 according to the Entertainment Software Association.
+Skilled game programmers are consistently in demand and SNHU’s major in game programming and development prepares you well for positions such as Game Programmer, Physics Programmer, Tools Engineer, Game Engine Programmer, and UI Programmer.

 In addition to faculty with industry experience, this undergraduate program helps you develop deep connections with other professionals.
 Students have opportunities to complete internships with game development companies, interact with industry professionals who regularly speak on campus and join a vibrant community of game developers in the game design club.

 Most importantly, students work on teams to develop publication-quality games as part of GameJams and other competitions held throughout the school year.
 We want to make sure that when you graduate, you have connections in the industry and a rich portfolio of work to show prospective employers.

 Coursework includes requirements from our core undergraduate general education and business programs.
 You'll then add courses to satisfy the major requirements, such as interactive animation, 3-D modeling, artificial intelligence and more.

 Faculty will push, inspire and encourage you to realize your full potential as a game programmer.
 At Southern New Hampshire University, we keep classes small, allowing you to connect with faculty who are there to support you on your journey.
 Take Professor Ed Brillant, for example - a former Art Director at Seven45 Studios in Boston with over 10 years of experience in the game industry, having worked on games for companies such as Microsoft, Apple and Sony.
 Students are consistently connected with faculty members who really know what it takes to be successful in the industry.